Preparing Your Proposal

 - The College is affected by external awards received, because additional staff time is necessary to administer funds and do the appropriate accounting, and faculty grants affect salary and benefits calculations and annual budgeting;

 - The College incurs liabilities and oversight for compliance of external funds;

 - The College also incurs liabilities for funded projects involving students as researchers, especially for projects that take place abroad;

 - Funded absences affect colleagues and the curriculum;

 - Some funding sources limit the number of applications from an institution, so conflicts may arise if others are unaware of faculty grant-seeking activities;

-- The College needs to track faculty applications and successful grants as an indicator of faculty research/creative activities and productivity.
+- The College needs to track faculty applications as an indicator of faculty research/creative activities and productivity.